 What we do

-architect dynamic strategy by clarifying strategic foundation (purpose, values, goals, vision) and sharpening strategic intent (where to play and how to win)
+by clarifying strategic foundation (purpose, values, goals, vision) and sharpening strategic intent (where to play and how to win).

-design compelling propositions and sustainable business and operating models, defining a desirable, differentiated customer value proposition plus a feasible, viable and sustainable business and operating model to deliver it
+defining a desirable, differentiated customer value proposition plus a feasible, viable and sustainable business and operating model to deliver it.

-orchestrate and accelerate change through transformation and behaviour change at scale, using targeted project interventions to accelerate value delivery
+through transformation and behaviour change at scale, using precise interventions where required, to accelerate value delivery.

 Our challenge was to increase the pace of change towards a new form of retailing that blended physical showrooms, digital tools and people.
 Using behavioural science to create a popular movement, we designed and orchestrated an integrated change campaign, facilitated co-development and architected mass engagement and training.
 Usage of digital tools increased from 20% to 90% of in-store interactions, delivering a £620 increase on average invoice value.
 The model was adopted as a template for all markets across the world.

 Before trying to change behaviour, seek first to appreciate and understand the context within which their behaviour happens